-The Regional system should forward reports where and when they are required.
-Regional system will essentially operate using the Regional forecasting model for more detailed analysis.
-For the effective use of this system during emergency periods, monitoring of observed data and preparation of warning report should be carried out automatically.
+Regional system should send reports both where and when they are actually needed.
+Regional system will be processed essentially using Regional forecasting model for more detailed analysis.
+For the effective use of regional system in emergency, monitoring observed data and warning report are done automatically.

-Point-to-Point Direct Data Dissemination
+Point to Point Direct Data Dissemination

-For warning in flash flood areas, telemeter data (water level and rainfall data) from telemeter gauging stations will be forwarded directly to objective O&M divisional offices and Upazilla offices where such information is needed.
+For warning in flash flood areas, telemeter data (water level and rainfall data) from telemeter gauging station are sent directly to objective O&M divisional offices and Upazilla offices where such information is needed.